rjaysue/asm_shop/README.md

 -new user registration = 00000

--display shop info upon used sign in
+-display shop info upon user sign in

 -future work: the purchasing process